Join over ¼ million

 27. People are not alone in being alone

-One of the most frequent questions I get asked as a long-term solo traveller is if I feel lonely.
-The short answer is no. The long answer would require an entire post in itself.
+One of the most frequent questions I got asked as a long-term solo traveler is if I feel lonely.
+The short answer is no. You can find the long answer in this post about long-term solo travelling.

 But the fact of the matter is that loneliness is much more common around the world than I previously thought it was.
 I was actually much more lonely in my university (fixed) life than I am now.
 And I meet many people who have vast networks of social groups who feel desperately lonely because they feel nobody gets them.